 Facts about Wasps

 While wasps may be considered beneficial to the environment by helping to control garden pests – especially in the hot months of spring and summer; they are also known to be a nuisance – not to mention harmful to humans due to their ability to sting more than once.
 They are attracted to sweet substances, causing trouble for those who want to enjoy their spring and summer seasons in peace.

 Wasps can easily be identified thanks to their black and yellow abdomen, and they usually range from 15 to 20mm in length.

-The colony will continue to increase in size during the summer months.
+The wasp colony will continue to increase in size during the summer months.
 The last batch of eggs will consist of reproductive males and queens.
-The latter will search for a new nest location while the males fly the nest to look for a partner to mate with.
+The queen wasps will search for a new nest location while the males fly the nest to look for a partner to mate with.